cosmos/cosmos-sdk/ROADMAP.md

     * identify different commitment structures that could be used in the sdk and how they would be plugged (highlevel)
 * [ ] Cross lang
     * What is needed to support many languages
-    * Encoding of passing between the cgo/ffi boundry
+    * Encoding of passing between the cgo/ffi boundary

 ## Q3